32bitkid/j.holmes.codes/src/posts/20180528-redesign/index.md

 I also wanted to do a refresh/reboot because I'm thinking I want to start producing some other kinds of content; namely, I've been itching to do a YouTube/Blog series on vintage IBM PC*jr* BASIC programming and game-development.
 I've got my PC*jr* all dusted off and ready to go, and I've been working on developing a few scripts to get started.
 So, given I have the time and motivation, I'll dive into those *soon*!

-Also, I have been considering writing a &ldquo;book&rdquo; on the mathematics behind easing functions and methodologies for approximating them with CSS [`timing-functions`](https://developer.mozilla.org/en-US/docs/Web/CSS/timing-function).
-I put &ldquo;book&rdquo; in finger quotes, becuase I'm not sure how long it will end up being; it's longer than a single post, but is it long enough for a whole &ldquo;book&rdquo;?
+Also, I have been considering writing a &ldquo;book&rdquo; on the mathematics behind easing functions and methodologies for approximating them with a CSS [`<timing-function>`](https://developer.mozilla.org/en-US/docs/Web/CSS/timing-function).
+I put &ldquo;book&rdquo; in finger quotes, because I'm not sure how long it will end up being; it's longer than a single post, but is it long enough for a whole &ldquo;book&rdquo;?
 I'm not sure.
 But I have yet to see a concise but thorough resource on the topic, and think it would be useful to people.
 Well, it would be useful to *me*, and maybe that's all that should *really* matter.

 ## Wrapping up